efvillar/EFVO_Python_finance/README.md

 # EFVO_Python_finance
-Some examples of python for finance
+Some examples of python for finance.
+Examples weres created by Diego Fernandez and they are explained in their Udemy's courses.
+I just pretend to explain how it works to a beginner level as a reference to create new algorithms